pshrmn/foraging/README.md

         attrs: []
     }

+#####Schema

-A schema refers to a set of data to be captured.
+A schema refers to an overall set of data to be captured, possibly across a set of pages.
 The schema's pages are used to collect data.
-The "default" page is the starting point.
-The names of other pages correspond to attrs.
+The `default` page is the starting point.

     schema = {
         name: <string>